facano/car_insurance/README.md

 ## Implementation
 The implementation was made with node.js v9.8 and npm v5.6.0.
 The solution consists in three main classes, `CarInsurance`,  `Product`and `PriceRule`:
-- `Product` keeps the basic data of each product
+- `Product` keeps the basic data of each product.
-- `CarInsurance` is the main module in the flow, with the responsability of update values in each product instance.
+- `CarInsurance` is the main module in the flow, with the control of the iterations and the responsability of update values for each product instance.
 - `PriceRule`has the responsability of get a specific price depending of the characteristics of each product.
-This class get the rules from the file `data/rules.json` and parse them into a Map for better performance.
+This class get the rules from the file `data/rules.json` and parse them into a Map for improve performance.
 The file `data/rules.json` requires an array of rules, with the following format:
 ```
   {
       "name": "Name of the kind of Product",
       "rules": [
           "from": number (optional) - describe a lower value (inclusive) for sellIn property
           "to": number (optional) - describe a upper value (inclusive) for sellIn property
           "value": value for increment or decrement price.
-Special values is"-price"
+Special values is "-price"
                    for decrement the value of all price
       ]
   }
 ```